Freelancer-Protocol/docs/example.md

 //photo 4

 <!-- All the above may sound super long but it reality the whole should take Steve and Lisa about 5 minutes each. -->

-They both get an email and a notifications on their dashboards.

 9 days later, Lisa uploads both the demo and the deliverable to Freelancer Protocol.
 Steve received the demo.
 It looks rather good, so he accepts it.